Cybersecurity as a Competitive Advantage for Financial Institutions

 CEO, Access Business Technologies

 Justin Kirsch has built cybersecurity programs for financial institutions since 1999.
-As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he developed Guardian Security Insights to help more than 750 banks, credit unions, and mortgage companies turn their security investment from an IT cost center into a documented competitive advantage.
+As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he developed M365 Guardian and Guardian MxDR to help more than 750 banks, credit unions, mortgage companies, and securities firms turn their security investment from an IT cost center into a documented competitive advantage operating around the clock.